The Locker Key

 “For an old acquaintance and someone who could actually pay me back someday.”

-The two men are silent on the phone for a long while.
+The two men were silent on the phone for a long while.

 “What specifically do you have in mind?”
 Riley asked.